VasamPriyanka/SKMLI-159_SKILLRAACE/README.md

 PHASE 2:
 TASK2 - Rapido Bike Ride Request Forecast using ML( to predict ride-request for a particular hour using machine learning.)

+PHASE-3:
+Health disorder Predictor Using Machine Learning(aims to implement a robust machine-learning model that can efficiently predict the disease of a human, based on the symptoms that he/she possesses.)